Support this project

 4. Use AI to find holes in your thinking, not to confirm it

-5. If an AI never disagrees with you, it's broken
+5. If an AI never disagrees with you, that's worth noticing

 For Parents / Teachers